Skip to content

 4. Host pushes real-time events → rool:event → extension updates reactive state

-When creating a bridge host, pass user so the extension can display the current user’s name:
+When creating a bridge host, pass user so the extension can display the current user’s name.
+Pass colorScheme to set the iframe’s initial scheme (defaults to 'light'), and call host.setColorScheme(...) later to push changes:

 const host = createBridgeHost({